+You'll need: hula hoops, and Green Glass Door cards You can play: outside, in the gym, on the blacktop

+Problem Solving Grades K-1

+Game 1

-You'll need: hoops, cones, pinnies, Green Glass Door Cards You can play: outside, in the gym, on the blacktop Problem Solving Grades 2-3 Game 1 Monsters in the Closet Place enough hoops around the space for one per learner.
-On a signal (which can be music) the children move around like monsters or however they choose.
-On the next signal (like the music stopping), the learners jump in to the closet (hoop).
+Monsters in the Closet

+Place enough hoops around the space for one per learner.
+On a signal, the children move around like monsters or however they choose.
+On the next signal, the learners jump in to the closet (hoop).
 When they are all moving again take away two hoops.
 When they have to jump in to the closet again there will not be enough hoops for everyone so they will need to work out how to get in to a hoop with someone else.
-Repeat the process until all learners are in as few hoops as possible.
+Repeat the process until all learners are in as few hoops as possible; ideally try to get everyone into one.